Siege of Mostar: Prelude

 In June and July, Boban increased pressure "by blocking delivery of arms that the Sarajevo government, working around a United Nations (UN) embargo on all shipments to the former Yugoslavia, has secretly bought."
 On 3 July 1992, the Croatian Community of Herzeg-Bosnia was formally declared, in an amendment to the original decision from November 1991.
 It claimed power over its own police, army, currency, and education and extended its grasp to many districts where Bosniaks were the majority.
 It only allowed a Croat flag to be used, the only currency allowed was the Croatian kuna, its official language was Croatian, and a Croat school curriculum was enacted.
 Mostar, where Bosniaks constituted a slight majority, was set as the capital.
 On 21 July, Izetbegović and Tuđman signed the Agreement on Friendship and Cooperation between Bosnia and Herzegovina and Croatia in Zagreb, Croatia.
 The agreement allowed them to "cooperate in opposing [the Serb] aggression" and coordinate military efforts.
 It placed the HVO under the command of the ARBiH.
 Cooperation was inharmonious, but enabled the transportation of weapons to ARBiH through Croatia in spite of the UN sanctioned arms embargo, reopening channels blocked by Boban.

 In the summer of 1992, the HVO started to purge its Bosniak members and many left for ARBiH seeing that Croats had separatist goals.
 As the Bosnian government began to emphasize its Islamic character, Croat members left the ARBiH to join the HVO or were expelled.
 In late September, Izetbegović and Tuđman met again and attempted to create military coordination against the VRS, but to no avail.
 By October, the agreement had collapsed and afterwards Croatia diverted delivery of weaponry to Bosnia and Herzegovina by seizing a significant amount for itself and Boban had abandoned a Bosnian government alliance.
-From October 1992, Bosniak forces loyal to Izetbegović and reinforced by Mujahideen volunteers from several Islamic countries battled against Bosnian Croat forces backed by the Croatian Army.
+From October 1992, the Army of the Republic of Bosnia and Herzegovina (ARBiH), reinforced by Mujahideen volunteers from several Islamic countries, engaged in combat against the Croatian Defence Council (HVO), which was supported by the Croatian Army.
 At this point the Croat-Bosniak conflict reached the point of prolonged artillery fire by both sides.
 At the time the HVO had a strength of 45,000 while the ARBiH had a strength of 80,500.
 ARBiH however was very under-equipped and even by the end of 1993 could only supply 44,000 troops with firearms.
 By November, Croatian forces controlled around 20 percent of Bosnia and Herzegovina.
 As escalation continued the Zagreb government deployed HV units and Ministry of the Interior (MUP RH) special forces into Bosnia and Herzegovina.
-Božo Raić, the Bosnian Croat defence minister of Bosnia and Herzegovina and HDZ member, blamed the Serbian government for the rift and asked the Bosniak side to "sober up".
+Božo Raić, the defence minister of the Croatian Republic of Herzeg-Bosnia and an HDZ BiH member, blamed the Serbian government for the rift and asked the Bosniak side to "sober up".